-In Egypt, title to the land on which one of MAF Properties' shopping malls is built is in the process of being transferred to MAF Properties, which may be a lengthy process.
-Registration of title to MAF Properties' land parcels (including one project under construction) may also be subject to conditions in relation to the completion of construction thereon.
+In Egypt, title to the land on which two of MAF Properties' shopping malls are built is in the process of being transferred to MAF Properties, which may be a lengthy process.
+Registration of title to MAF Properties' land parcels may also be subject to conditions in relation to the completion of construction thereon.

-If MAF Properties loses title or is unable to acquire title to its properties, this could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+If MAF Properties loses title or is unable to acquire title to its properties, this could have a material adverse effect on the Group's business, financial condition, results of operations and prospects

-MAF Properties has not to date experienced a situation where its title or interest in its properties or land parcels has been lost, has been the subject of legal proceedings leading to the loss of title or interest in its properties or land parcels.
+MAF Properties has not to date experienced a situation where its title or interest has been the subject of legal proceedings leading to the loss of title or interest.
 However, MAF Properties is subject to the risk that it may not in the future be able to acquire or be granted unrestricted title or interest to any land and/or that it could be determined to be in violation of applicable law should it violate any restrictions applicable to any such title or interest.
 Any such outcome could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.